intelligent-soft-robots/o80/paper/paper.md

 o80 (pronounced "oh-eighty") is a software for synchronizing and organizing message exchange between (realtime) processes via simple customized Python APIs.
 Its target domain is robotics and machine learning.
 Our motivation for developing o80 is to ease the setup of robotics experiments (i.e. integration of various hardware and software) by machine learning scientists.
 Such setup typically requires time and technical effort, especially when realtime processes are involved.
 Ideally, scientists should have access to a simple Python API that hides the lower level communication details and simply allows to send actions and receive observations. o80 is a tool box for creating such API.

-o80 is in some aspects similar to ROS's actionlib [@actionlib], as both allow a process to create and monitor execution of commands executed by another process, with python and c++ interoperability.
+o80 is in some aspects similar to ROS's actionlib [@actionlib], as both allow a process to create and monitor execution of commands executed by another process, with python and C++ interoperability.
 A particularity of o80 is its support for queues of command and the possibilities to request the server to automatically perform linear interpolation between them. o80 also introduces new synchronization methods (see "bursting mode" in the next section).
 Contrary to actionlib, o80 does not support network communication as it expects the processes it orchestrates to run on the same computer.

 # Overview